cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ## Managing Resources

-Unless otherwise specified, TaskVine assumes that a single task runs on a single worker at a time, and a single worker occupies an entire machine.
+Unless otherwise specified, taskvine assumes that a single task runs on a single worker at a time, and a single worker occupies an entire machine.

 However, if the resources at a machine are larger than what you know a task